Integrative Chronic Pain & Mind-Body Therapist

 My Approach

-I believe healing happens in connection.
+I believe healing happens through safe, healthy connection.

 I believe self-compassion is essential.